Heritage Credits rewards program

-Holding products from more than three of the following Heritage banking product categories also gives you membership to the Heritage Credits program:
+If you have products from at least three of the following Heritage banking categories, you'll get membership to the Heritage Credits program:

 - Savings/access accounts

 - Personal loan accounts